On This Site

 a whole lot of poorly argued rants against religion of the "I don't believe it so it must be rubbish" variety.

-Keith Bailey's and Jeffrey Gayken's reply to me and Lou Everard's additional comment.
+Keith Bailey's reply to me and Lou Everard's additional comment.

 - Sheet of HTML 3.2 constructs which I use to check different browsers.

 HTML 3.2 is a good place to start learning how to write HTML for yourself.

 You can use "View source" on your browser to see how my HTML is written